Studying abroad can feel expensive before the application even starts.

 For undergraduate scholarships after HSC, universities may check SSC and HSC results, subject grades and sometimes standardised tests.

 For master’s scholarships, your bachelor’s CGPA matters.
-For PhD scholarships, your research background, thesis, publications and supervisor fit become more important.
+For PhD funding, research fit matters more than general motivation.

-A low CGPA does not always end the story.
-It simply means you need to strengthen the rest of your profile.
+A lower CGPA does not always end the story.
+It simply means your SOP, English score, activities or experience must work harder.

-Most scholarships ask for IELTS, TOEFL, PTE, Duolingo or proof that your previous education was in English.
+Most universities ask for IELTS, TOEFL, PTE, Duolingo or proof that your previous education was in English.

 Clear Future Plan